We connect the UN Global Goals

 Luise Faurschou is founder and CEO of ART 2030, a nonprofit organization uniting art and the United Nations 2030 Agenda for Sustainable Development and its 17 Global Goals.
 By combining the universal language of art with the Global Goals, ART 2030 promotes peace, equality, and a healthy world for 2030.
 Joined by visionaries from the art world, ART 2030 works to create art projects, platforms, and experiences for everyone to engage with the Global Goals—the plan for people, planet, and prosperity.

-Faurschou is also a curator, cultural entrepreneur, and the founding director of Faurschou Art Resources.
-With over 30 years of experience in the art industry, Faurschou has worked with an array of world-renowned artists, including Robert Rauschenberg, Louise Bourgeois, Bruce Naumann, Ai Weiwei, and others.
+Luise Faurschou is also a curator, cultural entrepreneur, and the founding director of Faurschou Art Resources.
+With over 30 years of experience in the art industry, Luise Faurschou has worked with an array of world-renowned artists, including Robert Rauschenberg, Louise Bourgeois, Bruce Naumann, Ai Weiwei, and others.

 Partner